AlexJumaW99/Jumaiya-Perishable-Goods-Supply-Chain/README.md

-# Jumaiya-Perishable-Goods-Supply-Chain
+# jumaiya-perishable-supply-chain

-A Block-Chain business network application aimed at increasing transparency and accountability in a perishable goods supply chain.
+A supply chain bna that allows seamless transaction of perishable farm produce between the Farmer and Retailer.
+Whilst allowing transparency and accountability in the supply chain.